jakelevirne/edge-lab/docs/Pi Cluster.md

 ## A Note About Machine Names

 With local networking, machine naming can happen in several different ways: through your router, through a `hosts` file, through a local DNS server, or through Avahi zeroconf which is configured by default in Raspberry Pi OS.
-With Avahi, all machines should automatically be accessible at `hostname.local`.
+With Avahi, all machines should automatically be accessible at `hostname`.
 However, I've had some conflicts when using Pi or Nuc wifi and my home router (Google Nest Wifi) since the router itself resolves these machines to `hostname.lan`.

 Throughout these instructions and in the included scripts I use just `hostname` to refer to specific machines.
 This should generally work regardless of which approach you use for local hostname resolution.
 But if it's not working for you, switch to using IP addresses (static or DHCP reserved) or ask the [Edge Lab Assistant](https://chat.openai.com/g/g-CCcHNwSF9-edge-lab-assistant) for help.